DOSull/Spatial-Data-Science/labs/mini-project/anz-elections/README.md

 + [General electorate party vote results](non-maori-electorate-detailed-party-results-2017.csv?raw=true) and [Māori electorate party vote results](maori-electorate-detailed-party-results-2017.csv?raw=true) detailed by polling places.
 These do not include special and postal votes (e.g. votes from serving military or others overseas).

 ### 2020
 + [Locations of polling places](voting-places-2020.gpkg?raw=true).
-These are direct from the Electoral Commission website, so any errors and omissions are per their data.
+These are direct from the Electoral Commission website, so any errors and omissions are per their data
 + [General electorate party vote results](non-maori-electorate-detailed-party-results-2020.csv?raw=true) and [Māori electorate party vote results](maori-electorate-detailed-party-results-2020.csv?raw=true) detailed by polling places.
-These do not include special and postal votes (e.g. votes from serving military or others overseas).
+These include regular, advance, and special votes, designated as such in the `Type` column.

 ### Electorate boundaries
 You won't necessarily need these, since party votes are proportional and unrelated to electorates, but here is where to find them: